-The reputed Swiss watch brand Vacheron Constantin has issued an ultra-limited edition of its Vacheron Constantin Patrimony Contemporaine super-slim watch (ref.
-81180) devoted to the Latin American Bolivarian Republic of Venezuela.
-Presented in a finely crafted rose gold (or even platinum) case 40 millimeters in diameter and also quite slim, the timepiece looks like one of the best options that are currently available for those searching for a dress watch, which is as elegant and understated as it is expensive.
+Vacheron Constantin has issued an ultra-limited edition of its super-slim Patrimony Contemporaine (ref.
+81180) model devoted to the Latin American Bolivarian Republic of Venezuela.
+Presented in a finely-crafted rose gold (or even platinum) case 40 millimeters in diameter and also slim at less than 7 millimeters, the timepiece looks like one of the best options that are currently available for those searching for a dress watch, which is as elegant and understated as it is expensive.

-Although current Venezuelan president Mr. Hugo Chavez spends much of his time nationalizing local businesses, there are apparently still enough wealthy persons in the country that can afford a Vacheron Constantin watch, especially if it is offered in a limited run of only 19 pieces (the Bolivarian Republic celebrates its Independence Day on April 19th.)
+Although current Venezuelan president Mr. Hugo Chavez devotes much of his time nationalizing local businesses, there are still enough wealthy persons in the country that can afford a Vacheron Constantin, especially if it is offered in a limited run of only 19 pieces individually numbered pieces.
+Perhaps, a country with a population of more than 30 million could probably absorb even more of these beautiful timepieces, but the Bolivarian Republic celebrates its Independence Day on April 19th.

 Being 20.35 mm in diameter and 2.60 mm in height, the cal.
 1400 is very thin, but, unfortunately, cannot be called the thinnest hand-wound movement in the world.

-For example, JLC’s ultra-thin Caliber 849 that powers the Jaeger-LeCoultre Master Control 1833 ultra-thin watch, is only 1.85 mm in height, making the Caliber 1400 look like a quarter-pound hamburger.
+For example, JLC’s ultra-thin Caliber 849 that powers the 2008 Jaeger-LeCoultre Master Control 1833, is only 1.85 mm in height, making the Caliber 1400 look like a quarter-pound hamburger.

-The only thing that differs the special edition model from a normal Patrimony Contemporaine model from the same collection, is that this watch comes equipped with solid case-back cover made either of 18-carat rose gold or of 950 platinum alloy and features an engraving “Estados Unidos de Venezuela” (obviously “United States of Venezuela”) and an Arabic number “19” right in its center.
+The only thing that differs the special edition model from a normal Patrimony Contemporaine model from the same collection, is that this edition comes equipped with solid case-back cover made either of 18-karat rose gold or of 950 platinum alloy and features an engraving “Estados Unidos de Venezuela” (obviously “United States of Venezuela”) and an Arabic number “19” right in its center.

 There is still no info about the price, but you may expect the rose gold version to retail at around $25,000.
 The platinum version will be even more expensive.
-It’s hard to estimate its potential collectability at this time, but, frankly, I think the watch will retain its resale value at basically the same level as the standard edition of the watch.
+It’s hard to estimate its potential collectability at this time, but, frankly, I think the watch will retain its resale value at basically the same level as the standard edition.

 Photos: Vacheron Constantin

 Vacheron Constantin Patrimony Contemporaine for Venezuela (ref.
-81180) watch specification
+81180) specification

 Movement: Caliber 1400, hand-wound, with Hallmark of Geneva indication of origin, 2.6 mm in height, 20.35 mm in diameter, Swiss Made